shw3512/shw3512.github.io/teach/cysec-g30/index.md

-## Your personal security
+## Your security

-- Access
+- Account access
 - Devices
 - Networks
 - Relational
 - In public

-### Access
+### Account access

+#### Your turn

+- How many passwords do you have?
+    - Give an order-of-magnitude estimate: 1, 10, 100, 1000,....
+- How do you manage your passwords?
+(Select all that apply.)
+    1. I use the same password or similar passwords for most or all of my accounts.
+    2. I write down my most commonly used passwords on a piece of paper and keep it on or near my computer.
+    3. I save them in my Web browser (for example, using the "remember me" feature).
+    4. I write down my passwords in a notebook and look them up when I need them.
+    5. I use a password manager.
+- What are the tradeoffs for each method of password management listed above?

+#### To do

+- Use a password manager
+- Review the security settings on your accounts
+    - Password strength
+    - MFA enabled?
+    - Security alerts
+        - Triggers
+        - Delivery options
+    - Account-recovery options
-- MFA
+- Implement MFA on high-value and high-risk accounts
+    - ...and on any account where security benefit outweighs convenience cost

+#### Password best practices

+- Don't reuse passwords
+    - Tradeoff: Security versus convenience
+- Make sufficiently long
+- Don't use security questions
+    - If you do, then use random answers
+    - Issues: OSINT, social engineering

-- Password management
+#### Password manager

+Key benefits:

+- Generates and stores unique, complex passwords
+- Integrates with common Web browsers (plug-in) and mobile devices (app)
+- Auto-fills login credentials only on valid website
+    - Protects against spoofed websites

+Key risk:

+- Keys to the kingdom

+#### Multi-factor authentication (MFA)

+- The use of two or more different (!) factors during authentication
+    - Factors of authentication:
+        - Something you know
+        - Something you have
+        - Something you are
+- Why it helps: defense in depth
+- Tradeoff: Security versus convenience
+    - If you make MFA more convenient, then you can make systems and data more secure.
+        - Example.
+Integrate fingerprint scanning hardware and software into laptops.
+        - Example.
+Integrate face-scanning hardware and software into cell phones.

 ### Devices

+#### To do

-- Device security settings
+- Review the security settings on your digital devices
     - Login settings
         - Passcode?
 Password?
 Biometric?
 MFA?
     - Lock-screen timer
     - Encryption
         - File-level or full-disk encryption (FDE)
         - Reduces risk of data disclosure if your device is lost or stolen

 ### Networks